siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 ### $QF - Queue Flush
 Removes all Gcode blocks remaining in the planner queue.
 This is useful to clear the buffer after a feedhold to create homing, jogging, probes and other cycles.

-### $MD - Disable Motors
+### $MD - Motor De-energize
 Unpower all motors

-### $ME - Energize Motors
+### $ME - Motor Energize
-Power all motors that have power management mode set to zero (e.g. $1pm=0)
+Energizes all non-disabled motors.
+Motors will time out according to their power management a mode and timeout value.

 ### $TEST - Run Self Test
 Execute `$test` to get a listing of available tests.
 Run `$test=N`, where N is the test number.

 ### $DEFA - Reset default profile settings
 TinyG comes with a set of defaults pre-programmed to a specific machine profile.
 The default profile is set for a relatively slow screw machine such as the Zen Toolworks 7x12.
-Other default profles are settable at compile time by including the right .h file.
-If you are having trouble with your settings and want to revert to the default settings enter: `$defa=1`  This will revert all settings to defaults.
+Other default profiles are settable at compile time by including the right settings_XXXXXX.h file.
+If you are having trouble with your settings and want to revert to the default settings enter: `$defa=1`

+***WARNING*** This will revert all settings to defaults.
 Do a screencap of the $$ dump if you want to refer back to the current settings

 ## Hidden Parameters
 These parameters are not part of any group and generally should not be changed.
 Serious malfunction can occur if these are not set correctly